Provincial Disaster Assistance Program (PDAP)

 The Provincial Disaster Assistance Program (PDAP) helps residents, small businesses, agricultural operations, First Nations, non-profit organizations and communities recover from natural disasters, including flooding, tornadoes, plow winds and other disasters caused by severe weather.
 PDAP may help cover the cost of uninsurable essential losses, cleanup, repairs and temporary relocation.

 Overland Flood Insurance: Saskatchewan insurance providers recently started to offer policies that protect homeowners from overland flooding.
 The Government of Saskatchewan advises all property owners to obtain adequate coverage for their property.
-To learn more, read this Overland Flood Insurance fact sheet or contact your insurance company.
+To learn more, read this Overland Flood Insurance - Fact Sheet or contact your insurance company.

 1. Guidance